mecid/mecid.github.io/_posts/2023-09-26-mastering-charts-in-swiftui-pie-and-donut-charts.md

 As you can see in the example above, we use the *SectorMark* type to plot a pie chart.
 We use the *foregroundStyle* modifier to fill sections with different colors as we do with other mark types.

+> To learn more about mark styling, take a look at my dedicated ["Mastering charts in SwiftUI.
+Mark styling."](/2023/01/18/mastering-charts-in-swiftui-mark-styling/) post.

 Whenever we create an instance of the *SectorMark* type, we must pass the *angle* parameter.
 It might be a plottable value defining an angle portion of the section, or we can pass a range with exact start and end values of the angle for a particular area.

 The second parameter of the *SectorMark* initializer is the *innerRadius* value.
 We can use it to transform our pie chart into a donut chart.